top of page

 This competition and exhibition is open to any artist over the age of 18, professional or amateur, of any religious background.

 All entries must be original, by the submitting artist, and created within the past ten years.
 Limit five entries per artist.
-Works need not be for sale to be eligible.
-Mark your submission NFS (not for sale).
+Works need not be for sale to be eligible for the virtual exhibition on the Catholic Art Institute website, but only works for sale are eligible for the live exhibition in January 2026 at the Sacred Art Gallery.

 If you have any questions about eligibility please email contact@catholicartinstitute.org.